Module Setup

 Automated Invoice Payment Options

-Allow Automated Invoice Payment: Select this option to enable the Automated Payments feature for your organization.
-Enter the credentials provided by Corpay into the following fields.
-Only MIP Admins can view & edit the full credentials that are entered into each field.
+Allow Automated Invoice Payment: This options enables the Auto Payments feature for your organization.
+Only MIP Admins can view & edit the full Corpay credentials that are entered into each field.

 Once you're finished with your edits, Save your changes.